Philip Ober

-Philip Nott Ober (March 23, 1902 – September 13, 1982) was an American screen and stage actor.
-He later retired from acting to work as a diplomat.
+Philip Nott Ober (March 23, 1902 – September 13, 1982) was an American screen and stage actor who later retired from performing to be a foreign service diplomat.

 Ober is best remembered for his roles in the films From Here to Eternity (1953) and North by Northwest (1959).
 His other notable credits include The Magnificent Yankee (1950), Broken Lance (1954), Torpedo Run (1958) and The Ugly American (1963).

 Early years

 The son of Frank Ober, he was raised in White Plains, New York.
 After attending The Peddie School and Princeton University, he worked in advertising before moving into acting.
 In a 1935 interview, he claimed "I got kicked out of Princeton in sophomore year."